 Tom Hanks and Tim Allen return as the voices of Woody and Buzz, but the pull-string cowboy and space ranger are joined by dozens of new toys.

 "It was a big responsibility," says Lee Unkrich, the director.

 "A big chunk of this film takes place in a day care centre and we did a lot of research... it turns out there are hundreds of toys at these day care centres, and we wanted to be true to that.

-"One of the fun things is that we got to not only invent new toys that have never existed on the planet before but also put in pre-existing toys that we all remember from our own childhoods, most notably Ken, of Barbie and Ken fame."'We love the toys'
+"One of the fun things is that we got to not only invent new toys that have never existed on the planet before but also put in pre-existing toys that we all remember from our own childhoods, most notably Ken, of Barbie and Ken fame."

 The film-makers dreamed up the idea of introducing Ken during a brainstorming session.

 "A bunch of us who had come up with the original story idea went away for two days to a cabin on a lake, and it was the same cabin that the original Toy Story had been cooked up.

 "We thought it would be good luck, and we spent two days pounding out the beginnings of what became Toy Story 3."

 Ken provides much of the film's comedy.
 Camp and fashion-obsessed, he meets Barbie, who had a bit part in Toy Story 2, for the first time.

 But aside from the 3D technology and comedic sub-plots, it is the poignant nature of the story line that sets Toy Story 3 aside from its predecessors.
 The film is a sentimental reflection on the process of growing up.